s-bose7/anton/README.md

 # resolve-on-go
 A DNS resolver from scratch.

-// Take input of domain names from file/cli
+Input domain names from file/CLI

-// decoding answer and rest
+Decoding answer and rest of the fields

-// Resolve
+Resolve any hosts
-// Stats
+Show stats
-// README
+README